makinacorpus/makina-states/doc/ref/formulaes/services/monitoring/icinga.rst

   a state removes the service configuration file by calling the "configuration_remove_object" macro

 For each host, a state is executed for each service even if all the services are disabled.
-The execution takes about 30 minutes for 128 hosts and 50 services.
+The execution takes about 30 minutes for 128 hosts and 50 services (the macro configuration_add_object is called 939 times and configuration_remove_object is called 6158 times
+(yes, it doesn't correspond to 50*128 because there are the commands definitions, contacts, ...)).

 The speed can be improved by removing the "watch\_in" directive in the "configuration_remove_object" macro (because this macro is called a lot of time).